luciotato/waitfor/README.md

 ```

 -------------
-##Notes on non-standard callbacks. e.g.: connection.query from mysql
+##Notes on non-standard callbacks. e.g.: connection.query from mysql, database.prepare on node-sqlite3

 wait.for expects standardized callbacks.
 A standardized callback always returns (err,data) in that order.